-- The areas encompassed by the Projects are within essential fish habitat for groundfish, salmon, some highly migratory species, some coastal pelagic species, finfish, and three species of krill. - The Project areas appear to be in close proximity to Rocky Reef and Kelp Canopy Habitat Areas of Particular Concern (HAPCs).
-HAPCs represent are high priority areas for conservation, management, protection or research and are necessary for healthy ecosystems and sustainable fisheries.
+- The areas encompassed by the Projects are within essential fish habitat for groundfish, salmon, highly migratory species, and coastal pelagic species, including krill. - The Project areas appear to be in close proximity to Rocky Reef and Kelp Canopy Habitat Areas of Particular Concern (HAPC).
+HAPC represent high priority areas for conservation, management, protection, or research and are important for healthy ecosystems and sustainable fisheries.
+The Council is of the opinion that ocean energy structures may be incompatible with rocky habitats and HAPCs, and believes that these areas warrant careful impacts analysis and consideration as to whether OSW planning and development would be compatible with these important physical and biogenic habitat features.